FlipSniper/TheNightFarm/README.md

 Enemies can drop water and mutated water orbs and a very rare radioactive vial... this vial may crash the game Anyways this game is under development and will be my siege project for all 13 weeks hopefully?

+Update:
+I added a spell - Fireball.
+And currently working on a boss, with smart movement + special attacks.
 Game link : https://snipflips.itch.io/the-night-farm

 A playthrough video is highly requested so will be done.